The Drug Test Debate: Clearing the Smoke for the Medical Cannabis Community

 Whether you are a medical cannabis patient yourself or not, this issue should concern everyone.
 Criminal Defense Attorney and Admin for The Medical Cannabis Community Facebook Group, Kelvin McCabe, called this issue the “cruelest ironies here.”
 He goes on to explain why: “people can use medical cannabis to get their health back, get off disability, be able to work…and not get a job because they can’t pass a pre-employment drug screen.
 That issue is going to increase substantially given how many people who use opioids (and will qualify for the [opioid] alternative program) use them because injuries or stress from work (e.g., back injuries) are so common in the trades and physical labor type jobs”.

 Closing Thoughts on a Complex Yet Pivotal Issue

-With the opioid epidemic ravaging the nation, patients need more incentives to use an alternative like cannabis, which has been proven by several longitudinal studies to reduce opioid use, abuse, prescriptions and overdoses (including fatal OD’s) in states that have implemented some sort of medical cannabis program.
-Thus, by better streamlining the integration of cannabis into our society we can not only continue to reduce the sociomedical burdens of the opioid epidemic, but eventually reduce socioeconomic burdens such as unemployment on society as well.
+With the opioid epidemic ravaging the nation, patients need more incentives to use an alternative like cannabis, which has been proven by several longitudinal studies to reduce opioid use, abuse, prescriptions, and overdoses (including fatal OD’s) in states that have implemented some sort of medical cannabis program.
+Thus, by better streamlining the integration of cannabis into our society, we can not only continue to reduce the sociomedical burdens of the opioid epidemic but eventually reduce socioeconomic burdens such as unemployment in society as well.